jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 ![Creating a TextSync instance on Pusher](https://cdn.auth0.com/blog/pusher-textsync/creating-a-textsync-instance-on-pusher.png)

 Pusher will take less than a second to create the new instance for you and, after doing so, will redirect you to a page where it will show some instructions on how you can use this instance.
-Although these instructions are useful, right now, you are not interested on them.
+Although these instructions are useful, right now, you are not interested in them.
 What you are interested in is the box called _Credentials_ in this page.
 This box will have two keys that you will have to use soon: _Instance Locator_ and _Secret Key_.
 So, before heading back to your code, find this box and leave the page open.

 ![Copying Instance Locator and Secret Key from your TextSync instance on Pusher](https://cdn.auth0.com/blog/pusher-textsync/copying-instance-locator-and-secret-key-from-pusher.png)